Inherit the Wind (play): Scene Two

 Scene Two occurs in the courtroom two days after the prayer meeting.
-It is afternoon, and very hot.
+It is the afternoon, and very hot.
 The scene opens with the trial already under way.
-Brady examines witness Howard Blair.
-Afterward, Brady and Drummond exchange heated words about speech-making during the trial.
+Brady calls Howard Blair to the stand as a witness.
+Brady and Drummond then exchange heated words over "speech-making" before the Judge orders them to stop.
 Drummond attempts to cross-examine Howard, but Brady repeatedly objects to Drummond's questions (which the Judge sustains).
-Drummond presents a monologue in which he declares morality is meaningless but truth is valuable, then dismisses Howard from the stand.
+Drummond instead delivers a monologue in which he declares "morality is meaningless, but truth is valuable", then dismisses Howard from the stand.

-Davenport calls Rachel as a witness.
+Davenport then surprises everyone by calling Rachel as the next witness.
 Under Brady's questioning, she reveals that Cates stopped attending Rev. Brown's church after Brown preached that a local boy who had drowned was not saved because he had not been baptized.
-Cates angrily shouts that Brown had really preached that the boy was burning in hell.
-The crowd shouts Cates down, but Cates continues until order is restored.
+Cates angrily shouts that Brown had really preached that the boy was burning in Hell.
+The crowd tries to shout him down, but Cates continues until order is restored.
 Brady again questions Rachel, demanding to know if Cates denied the reality of God and compared marriage to the breeding of animals.
-Cates again interrupts her response, yelling that his statements to her were private and just questions—not statements of fact.
+Cates again interrupts her response, yelling that his statements to her were private and just questions — not statements of fact.
 Rachel weeps on the stand, and Drummond objects to the line of questioning.
-Brady ends his examination, and Drummond allows Rachel to step down without cross-examination.
+Brady ends his examination.
+Drummond is about to examine her, but Cates threatens to fire him, and he allows Rachel to step down.

-Drummond attempts to call scientists as witnesses for the defense, but the Judge denies his request.
-Drummond asks if the judge will permit testimony about the Bible, and the judge does.
-Drummond calls Brady to the stand as an expert on the Bible.
+Drummond introduces a number of prominent scientists whom he intends to call as witnesses, but each is rejected by the Judge when Davenport argues that scientific fact has no bearing on the validity of the law.
+Drummond asks if the Judge will permit testimony about the Bible, which is accepted.
+He then calls Brady to the stand as his witness.
+Davenport objects, but Brady boastfully asserts that Drummond can say nothing that will change the outcome of the trial.